-- not considered relevant and therefore are not permissible in the appeal of an Interim Suspension. - The University will make a good faith effort to complete the appeal within ten (10) Business Days from the date the appeal is provided to the Appellate Officer. - When considering an appeal of an Interim Suspension, the Appellate Officer will - o Review the appeal and determine whether the imposition of the Interim Suspension was clearly erroneous based on the information available and circumstances at the time the Interim Suspension was issued. - Not address the merits of the Alleged Community Standard Violations, make a determination of responsibility, or assess the appropriateness of the University's policies and procedures. - The Appellate Officer's decision is considered final and there are no further routes of appeal. - During an Interim Suspension, the Student is denied access to University Premises and all University activities or privileges for which the Student might otherwise be eligible, as the Vice Chancellor for Student Affairs may determine to be appropriate. - During an Interim Suspension, a Student's academic progress and/or ability to graduate may be impacted. - If the Case Resolution Process is or will not be completed by the deadlines for submitting grades, the University may administratively withdraw a Student from all courses. - o If a Student's absence from class during an Interim Suspension results in failure to meet the course requirements, the Student may be removed from the course. - The University may also place a hold on the issuance of a Student's degree while a Student is under Interim Suspension pending resolution of the Case. - Whenever a Student is subject to an Interim Suspension, the University will complete case resolution as promptly as possible.
+- The University will make a good faith effort to complete the appeal within ten (10) Business Days from the date the appeal is provided to the Appellate Officer. - When considering an appeal of an Interim Suspension, the Appellate Officer will - Review the appeal and determine whether the imposition of the Interim Suspension was clearly erroneous based on the information available and circumstances at the time the Interim Suspension was issued. - Not address the merits of the Alleged Community Standard Violations, make a determination of responsibility, or assess the appropriateness of the University's policies and procedures. - The Appellate Officer's decision is considered final and there are no further routes of appeal. - During an Interim Suspension, the Student is denied access to University Premises and all University activities or privileges for which the Student might otherwise be eligible, as the Vice Chancellor for Student Affairs may determine to be appropriate. - During an Interim Suspension, a Student's academic progress and/or ability to graduate may be impacted. - If the Case Resolution Process is or will not be completed by the deadlines for submitting grades, the University may administratively withdraw a Student from all courses. - If a Student's absence from class during an Interim Suspension results in failure to meet the course requirements, the Student may be removed from the course. - The University may also place a hold on the issuance of a Student's degree while a Student is under Interim Suspension pending resolution of the Case. - Whenever a Student is subject to an Interim Suspension, the University will complete case resolution as promptly as possible.
 The Interim Suspension will remain in effect until a final decision has been reached, including any appropriate appellate process.